-The world record for a women’s 10k race is held by Ethiopian runner Almaz Ayana, who achieved a time of 29:17.45 in 2016.
-The men’s record belongs to Kenenisa Bekele — also from Ethiopia — with a time of 26:17.53.
+The women’s world record for a 10k race is held by Ethiopian runner Almaz Ayana, who achieved a time of 29:17.45 in 2016.
+The men’s world record belongs to Kenenisa Bekele — also from Ethiopia — with a time of 26:17.53.
 In general, elite runners are able to finish a 10k in approximately 30 minutes.

 Even if you run a bit slower than average, simply being able to finish a 10k race is a great achievement.
 After all, being fit enough to run these races requires training and effort.
 Don’t be discouraged if your final time is a bit slower than expected; keep training and you’ll get better!